 The Company's annual audited consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue to realize its assets and discharge its obligations and commitments in the normal course of operations.
-At December 31, 2014, the Company had accumulated \$4,120,400 in revenue from its business, had accumulated losses of \$15,460,379 since incorporation and expected to incur further losses in the development of its business, which casts substantial doubt about the Company's ability to continue as a going concern.
-At December 31, 2014, the Company had working capital of \$1,783,970.
+At December 31, 2015, the Company had accumulated \$4,120,400 in revenue from its business, had accumulated deficit of \$20,504,393 since incorporation and expected to incur further losses in the development of its business, which casts substantial doubt about the Company's ability to continue as a go ing concern.
+At December 31, 2015, the Company had a working deficit of \$622,881.
 Additional working capital will be required for research and development along with general and administrative expenses and to further its business plans.
 The Company's financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event that the Company cannot continue as a going concern.

-The Company's ability to continue as a going concern is dependent upon its ability to generate future profitable operations and/or to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
+The Company's ability to continue as a goin g concern is dependent upon its ability to generate future profitable operations and/or to obtain the necessary financing to meet its o bligations and repay its liab ilities arising from normal business operations when they come due.
 The Company has financed its operations to date through the issuance of equity.
 The continued volatility in the financial equity markets may make it difficult to raise funds by private placements of shares.
 There is no assurance that the Company will be successful with its financing ventures.